MRAJWANI/portfolio/README.md

 <br>

 # Data Scientist
-With 4 years of experience at a leading professional services firm working across various data and business analyst focoused roles, I am deeply interested in Environmental, Social, and Governance (ESG) and am keen to further specialise in the space by leveraging my Data Science capabilities.
+With 4 years of experience at a leading professional services firm working across various data and business analyst focoused roles, I am deeply interested in Environmental, Social, and Governance (ESG), big data, machine learning and artificial intelligence.
+I am keen to further specialise in the space by leveraging my Data Science, Data Analytics and Business Analytics capabilities.
 I bring a strong understanding of data pipelines, proficiency in working with complex datasets, and a knack for identifying key insights.
 I am excited about the prospect of using my analytical, teamwork, presentational, and technical skills in a role that promotes professional growth and opportunities for development.
 <br>

 ### [Linkedin](https://www.linkedin.com/in/msrajwani/)